localstack/docs/content/en/user-guide/lambda-tools/hot-reloading/index.md

 $ yarn run build
 {{< / command >}}

 The `build` script in the `package.json` file uses Nodemon to watch for changes in the `src` directory and rebuild the Lambda.
 This is enabled using the [`nodemon-webpack-plugin`](https://www.npmjs.com/package/nodemon-webpack-plugin)  plugin, which has been pre-configured in the `webpack.config.js`  file.

-##### Creating the Lambda Function
+##### Creating the Lambda Function with Webpack

 You can now create the Lambda function using the `awslocal` CLI: